rukkyme/alx-system_engineering-devops/0x02-shell_redirections/README.md

-search for empty file and directories read me
+list all files with .gif extension in current and its sub directories